 All SIPA students who (1) are required to complete an internship or (2) will choose to register in the SIPA U9013 internship course are responsible for reviewing and understanding the details below regarding paperwork, credit, and internship eligibility.

-Students in the two-year MIA and MPA degree programs are required to fulfill a minimum of 120 internship hours and complete the paperwork outlined below in order to meet the internship degree requirement.
+Students in most two-year MIA and MPA degree programs are required to fulfill a minimum of 120 internship hours and complete the paperwork outlined below in order to meet the internship degree requirement.
 In addition, students who choose to register in the SIPA U9013 course for internship credit must also complete the paperwork and fulfill a minimum of 120 internship hours for 1.5 credits (or 240 hours for 3 credits); see INTERNSHIP CREDIT REGISTRATION, below, for more details.

 If you are still unsure about your internship eligibility after reviewing this section, please email the details of your internship opportunity to email@example.com.